ynput/ayon-launcher/README.md

 AYON is build using [CX_Freeze](https://cx-freeze.readthedocs.io/en/latest) to freeze itself and all dependencies.

 ### macOS

+**WARNING:** macOS is not fully supported.
+The build process may work on some machines.
+MacOS is also missing implementation of automated updates.

 You will need [Python >= 3.9](https://www.python.org/downloads/) and [git](https://git-scm.com/downloads).
 You'll need also other tools to build some AYON dependencies like [CMake](https://cmake.org/) and **XCode Command Line Tools** (or some other build system).